Victoria 3: Development

+Downloadable content

 Reception

 Victoria 3 received "generally favorable reviews" according to review aggregator Metacritic.

 Destructoid enjoyed the new tutorial, feeling it intuitively taught players game mechanics and "nearly all concepts that you [would] come into contact with during your time in Victoria".

 PC Gamer praised the new economic systems, saying it led players to use real world strategies, and adding: "You can run a deficit for a few years, then build up a reserve, or nearly bankrupt yourself fighting world wars before entering years of austere recovery".

 IGN criticized Victoria 3's new war mechanics, stating: "I respect Victoria 3's decision not to focus on war [...]
 But that doesn't change the fact that armed conflicts can be very fiddly and confusing".

 PCGamesN, among other things, liked the overhauled colonialization system, stating: "Victoria 3's colonisable regions are controlled by indigenous people [...] it allows for colonised people to be granted independence and then played as a sovereign nation for the rest of the game".

 Eurogamer felt the economic mechanics stopped players from hoarding too much money, making the later game more interesting.
 They wrote: "Economies in Victoria 3 are based upon the gold standard, and if your gold stockpiles are too high, it devalues your currency.
 Hence, you need to find ways to either spend or temporarily lose money, such as increasing construction, reducing taxes, or getting involved in a nice, expensive war".

 Kotaku disliked the economic micromanagement, saying "it also started to get a bit dull once the routine of Victoria 3 set in".